raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 Short for Point-to-Point Protocol, PPP is a communication protocol that enables a user to utilize their dial-up connection (commonly a modem) to connect to other network protocols likeTCP/IP and IPX.

 ### SMTP:
 Short for Simple Mail Transfer Protocol, SMTP is an Internet standard for the sending of e-mail messages over port 25.
-While it is mostly used for transfer from one mail server to another
+While it is mostly used for transfer from one mail server to another.

 ### SNMP:
 Short for Simple Network Management Protocol,  SNMP examines and changes configuration parameters of LAN and WAN connected repeaters, bridges, routers,switches, and other devices connected to a network.